milvus-io/milvus-sdk-java/README.md

 ### Prerequisites

     -   Java 8 or higher
-    -   Apache Maven or Gradle/Grails
+    -   Apache Maven or Gradle

 The following table shows compatibilities between Milvus and Java SDK.